Skip to main content

 Best practices

 Begin by giving agents the ability to read and query data.
-Add write capabilities (creating or updating records) only when needed.
+Add write capabilities (inserting or updating records) only when needed.

 A sales agent needs deals and contacts.
 A support agent needs orders and tickets.
-Don’t give agents access to data they don’t need.
+Keep access relevant to what the agent does.

 Learn more